 Virtual reality training programs are often ideal because they don’t require employees to travel to seminars.
 Companies can instead hold sophisticated training sessions right in the office.
 This goes a long way to help save companies money, as they no longer have to pay for multiple travel and lodging fees.

 Additionally, VR is a great way to increase employee engagement.
-For a long time, virtual reality was thought of as technology that would only be useful for video games.
+For a long time, virtual reality was thought of as a technology that would only be useful for video games.

-However, the high-level of engagement and obvious gamification potential allows for work to feel like fun, especially for younger hires.
+However, the high level of engagement and obvious gamification potential allows for work to feel like fun, especially for younger hires.
 As they use VR software to engage with the brand, employees are likely to experience a boost in dedication and involvement with your company.